Woman injured by polar bear on Norway’s Svalbard Islands

-Authorities responded to the news of the attack which came in shortly before 8:30 a.m. by flying out there in a helicopter, chief superintendent Stein Olav Bredli.
+Authorities responded to the news of the attack, which came shortly before 8:30 a.m., by flying there in a helicopter, chief superintendent Stein Olav Bredli.

 “The French woman suffered injuries to an arm.
 Shots were fired at the polar bear, which was scared away from the area,” he said.
 Further details on her injuries weren't disclosed.
 She was flown by helicopter to the hospital in Longyearbyen.